unruggable-labs/ENSIPs/ENSIPS/ensip-D10-001.md

 Once the ENSIP is ready for the repository, the ENSIP editor will:

-- Assign an ENSIP draft number (generally incremental; editors can reassign if number sniping is suspected)
+- Assign an ENSIP number (generally incremental; editors can reassign if number sniping is suspected).
+Editors may also choose to delay or deny assigning a number in cases where the application is not considered to have a minimum degree of merit.
 - Merge the corresponding [pull request](link?)
 - Send a message back to the ENSIP author with the next step.